SaxionMechatronics/smart_spot_backpack/Documentation/xx-assembly-instructions.md

     <em>GNSS wing with inserted brace for stability (without vinyl wrap).</em>
 </p>

-Start by inserting the braces into the wings using XM5 screws and nuts (first only the middle ones).
-Then mount the wings using 4 M5x10 screws to the outershell.
-Afterwards, insert the last 2 screws from the bottom of the outer shell.
+Start by inserting the braces into the wings using 5x M5x12 screws and nuts (first only the middle ones) per wing.
+Then mount the wings using 4x M5x16 screws to the outershell.
+Afterwards, insert the last 2 screws to secure the brace from the bottom of the outer shell (2x M5x20).

-Finally, screw on the GNSS sensors onto the wings using M2.5x8 screws.
+Finally, screw on the GNSS sensors onto the wings using 3x M2.5x8 screws.
 You can apply some foam to the mounting surface of the GNSS sensor as shown below.

 <p align="center" width="100%">
     <img src="../Images/Assembly%20Instructions/foam2.jpg">